4.3. Elements (Lens, Ray Source, …)¶

 F = ot.Filter(circ, pos=[0, 0, 23.93], spectrum=spec)

-With a filter the approximate sRGB color is calculated with F.color()
+An approximate sRGB color of the Filter is calculated with F.color().

 The fourth return value is the opacity for visualization.

-Note that the opacity is more of a visual extra than a physically correct simulation.
+Note that the opacity is optimized for visual display and not for a physically correct representation.

 Calling the filter with a wavelength array returns the transmittance at these wavelengths.